neurobagel/documentation/docs/user_guide/cli.md

     singularity run bagel.sif
     ```

-### 0. (If you have a BIDS dataset) Generate a BIDS metadata table
+### 0. Generate a BIDS metadata table
+!!! info
+    - If your dataset does not have imaging data, skip this step.
+    - If your dataset's imaging data are **not** in BIDS format, you must manually create a [BIDS metadata table](preparing_imaging_data.md).

-To include BIDS imaging data as part of the harmonized subject data, you must first convert the BIDS metadata into a tabular format.
+To include BIDS imaging data as part of the harmonized subject data, you must first convert the BIDS metadata into a [table](preparing_imaging_data.md).

-You can do this automatically using the CLI's `bids2tsv` command.
+You can do this automatically using the CLI's `bids2tsv` command.[^1]

-**Example**
+[^1]: `bids2tsv` internally uses [bids2table](https://childmindresearch.github.io/bids2table/bids2table.html).

+#### Example

-If your BIDS dataset directory is located at `/data/public/MY_BIDS_DATASET`, and you want outputs to be stored in `/data/personal/Neurobagel`:
+If your BIDS directory is located at `/data/public/Dataset1_bids` and you want the table output to be saved to `/home/Neurobagel`:

 === "Python"
     ```bash
     bagel bids2tsv \
-        --bids-dir "/data/public/MY_BIDS_DATASET"
+        --bids-dir "/data/public/Dataset1_bids"
-        --output "/data/personal/Neurobagel/MY_BIDS_DATASET.tsv"
+        --output "/home/Neurobagel/Dataset1_bids.tsv"
     ```

 === "Docker"
     ```bash
     docker run --rm \
         -v "/data/public:/data/public" \
-        -v "/data/personal/Neurobagel:/data/personal/Neurobagel" \
+        -v "/home/Neurobagel:/home/Neurobagel" \
         neurobagel/bagelcli bids2tsv \
-        --bids-dir "/data/public/MY_BIDS_DATASET" \
+        --bids-dir "/data/public/Dataset1_bids" \
-        --output "/data/personal/Neurobagel/MY_BIDS_DATASET.tsv"
+        --output "/home/Neurobagel/Dataset1_bids.tsv"
     ```

     ??? info "Mounting input paths using `-v`/`--volume`"